“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 I knew it was the acclaimed Time of Good, and those who agreed would also encourage you to think so, but man has been sliding down this slope for a good while now.
 Comfortable with the inevitable doom.

 But my life is good and I’m happy to live during this Time of Good.
-You could say I’m beyond blessed - I really, really am aren't I!
+You could say I’m beyond blessed - I really, really am, aren't I!
 My apartment is much bigger than others.
 Both my parents have been arranged in their retirement capsules well before most people get around to it.
-My personal implant tells me I've received over four hundred thousand potential requests from women looking to date me.
-My life was super saucy.
+My personal implant tells me I've received over four hundred thousand potential requests from women looking to companionate me.
+My life is super saucy.

 Jerry surely thought so.